|

 promote organized

-trade and promote NWFP based industries for processing of MFP so as to generate the additional employment
+MFP based industries for processing of MFP so as to generate the additional employment

 opportunities in the state and provide health cover.
-A taskforce headed by
+A taskforce

 has been constituted within MFP Federation to achieve the objectives of herbal state.